ibm-cloud-docs/BlockStorage/faqs.md

 {: #storavailabilityfaq}
 {: faq}

 When you store your data in {{site.data.keyword.blockstorageshort}}, it's durable, highly available, and encrypted. {{site.data.keyword.blockstorageshort}} is built upon best-in-class, proven, enterprise-grade hardware and software to ensure high availability and uptime.
-To ensure that the availability target of 99.999% (five 9's) is met, the data is stored redundantly across multiple physical disks on HA paired nodes.
+To make sure that the availability target of 99.999% (five 9's) is met, the data is stored redundantly across multiple physical disks on HA paired nodes.
 Each storage node has multiple paths to its own Solid-State Drives and its partner node's SSDs as well.
 This configuration protects against path failure, and also controller failure because the node can still access its partner's disks seamlessly.
 For more information, see [Availability and Durability of {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-storageavailability).

 ## How can I identify a {{site.data.keyword.blockstorageshort}} volume from my OS?
 {: #identifyLUNfaq}